 Snack on Currywurst

 At this point you’re probably starving and in need of sustenance.
 Currywurst originated in Berlin, but it’s become very popular in Cologne as well.
 Currywurst is a carb-loaded fast food dish of pork sausage, curry ketchup and French fries.
-It wasn’t my absolute favourite food because the ketchup was more on the sweet side than I would have liked.
-But, when in Rome and all that.
 You have to try it at least once just to say you did.

 Learn about Cologne, the Fragrance

 Heading south of the Cologne Cathedral, you’ll find the Farina Fragrance Museum.
 This was the birthplace of Eau de Cologne.
 Italian-born perfumer Johann Maria Farina created the scent in 1708, as it reminded him of a spring morning in Italy after the rain.

 Wilhelm Mülhens, also a perfumer, started making and selling his own version of Eau de Cologne.
 In 1803 Carlo Farina, who had no relation to Johann Maria Farina, fraudulently sold Mülhens the family’s naming rights.
 This started a lengthy legal dispute between the two companies.
 In 1832 Wilhelm Mülhens was found guilty of abusing the name “Farina”.
 But even after he lost the lawsuit, he continued to use the Farina name by hiring another man with the Farina surname.
 Mülhens’ perfumery is now known around the world as the House of 4711.